andujiuba/Micro_Services_Docker/README.md

 ```
 docker build -t akunduj/sre_customised_nginx:v1 .
 ```
+The `.` is there to indicate the location of the `Dockerfile` that the image is built from.

 ![image](https://user-images.githubusercontent.com/88186581/135223134-ae5c366a-4675-4382-88dc-42fffc0a165a.png)

-Image should be there when `docker images` is run
+The image should be there when `docker images` is run.

 ### 3. Run the container